 What is MDR?

-Today, organizations are under constant threat of data loss and disruption from security breaches.
-These threats are increasing with more sophisticated attacks, the expansion of remote working, and employee susceptibility to nuanced social engineering tactics.
+Today, organizations are under constant threat of compromise and disruption due to security breaches.
+And these threats are increasingly more sophisticated attacks with nuanced social engineering tactics.

 How Does MDR Work?